 Flights from Kathmandu to Lhasa take 60-90 mins and cost UK£190 approx. Choose from 3 Chinese airlines for the best price.
 Book in Nepal if travelling with a group in Tibet.

 Required Documents for Tibet Tour from the United Kingdom

-Getting to Tibet requires several documents from the Chinese government and the Tibet Tourism Bureau in Lhasa, the stunning capital city of Tibet Autonomous Region.
-Majority of these must be obtained by your tour operator, although your Chinese Entry Visa if traveling through mainland China, must be done in the U.K. before you leave.
+Getting to Tibet requires several documents from the Chinese government and the Tibet Tourism Bureau in Lhasa, the stunning capital city of the Tibet Autonomous Region.
+The majority of these must be obtained by your tour operator, although your Chinese Entry Visa if travelling through mainland China, must be done in the U.K. before you leave.